davecanderson/docs/docs/create-your-first-webservice.md

-The [dotnet tools](/dotnet-tool) are ServiceStack's versatile companion giving you quick access to a lot of its high-level features including generating mobile, web & desktop DTOs with [Add ServiceStack Reference](/add-servicestack-reference) generating [gRPC Clients and proto messages](/grpc), quickly [apply gists](/mix-tool) to your project enabled by ServiceStack's effortless [no-touch Modular features](/modular-startup), [command-line API access](/post-command), it even includes a [lisp REPL](https://sharpscript.net/lisp/) should you need to explore your [remote .NET Core App in real-time](https://sharpscript.net/lisp/#techstacks-tcp-lisp-repl-demo).
+The [dotnet tools](/dotnet-tool) are ServiceStack's versatile companion giving you quick access to a lot of its high-level features including generating mobile, web & desktop DTOs with [Add ServiceStack Reference](/add-servicestack-reference) generating [gRPC Clients and proto messages](/grpc), quickly [apply gists](/mix-tool) to your project enabled by ServiceStack's effortless [no-touch Modular features](/modular-startup), [command-line API access](/post-command), it even includes a [lisp REPL](https://sharpscript.net/lisp/) should you need to explore your [remote .NET Apps in real-time](https://sharpscript.net/lisp/#techstacks-tcp-lisp-repl-demo).

 ## Step 2: Selecting a template